l7mp/stunner/doc/GATEWAY.md

 Except the TURN authentication realm, all GatewayConfig resources are safe under modification.
-That is, the `stunnerd` daemons know how to reconcile a change in the GatewayConfig without restarting the TURN server.
-Changing the realm, however, induces a full TURN server restart.
+That is, the `stunnerd` daemons know how to reconcile a change in the GatewayConfig without restarting listeners/TURN servers.
+Changing the realm, however, induces a full TURN server restart (see below).

 ## Gateway